-(I’m not really sure what ‘Or Else’ looks like, but fortunately neither of us have had to follow through! )
+(I’m not really sure what ‘Or Else’ looks like, but fortunately neither of us has had to follow through! )

 After my husband arrived home, I made a run for it.
-I grabbed the girls with a deadly mommy arm grip that they recognised and therefore there was no need for any words (Picture above!).
+I grabbed the girls with a deadly mommy arm grip that they recognised and therefore there was no need for any words.
 I then frog-marched them inside and plonked them in front of the TV (don’t judge me).
 Through clenched teeth, I have the strict instruction to “Sit down and watch TV”.

 I then proceeded to butcher the delicious piece of meat I’d cooked to perfection hours earlier.
 Butcher is the only term I can use because whilst I can cook a roast, I always fail at carving it correctly!